GSoftwareDevelopment/Markdown/README.md

 ## example2.pas

+This example demonstrates two aspects:
-Like `example1.pas` it implements a simple Markdown document display, but the content is loaded from a file.
+- Loading a document from a file
+- More complex output formatting
 The call procedure named `readLineFromFile` shows an implementation of such a solution.
 It uses the full size of the buffer and allows you to read in data.